cBioPortal/oncotree-mapping/README.md

 Oncotree Mappings is a simple [*Spring Boot*](http://projects.spring.io/spring-boot/) Application

-You have to ways of deploying it
+You have two ways of deploying it

 1- Within an existing Servlet Container, such as Tomcat 7.
 Just execute the command below and copy the war file in your container's webapp directory